savelee/leeboonstra.com/source/speaking/index.md

 ---
 title: Speaking
-description: I'm a public speaker, topics I love to talk about; Google Cloud, Cloud Computing, Machine Learning, Chatbots, Dialogflow, JavaScript, How Google Works, Building software at Google scale, Diversity, Women in Tech
+description: I'm a public speaker, topics I love to talk about include; Dialogflow, Chatbots, Customer Care, The Future of the Contact Center (CCAI), Machine Learning for Developers, Diversity, LGBTQ+, Women in Tech
 event: true
 nocomments: true
 ---